top of page

 The majority of the GOKiC teaching and volunteer staff look like the students we teach.
 This allows us to connect with the kids in our programs more easily and authentically, and it’s another part of what makes our programming different.

 Leading our efforts is a board helmed by People of Color.
 Our leadership brings diversity of thought and experience to our organization.
-We are proud to have Women of Color, members of the LGBTQ community, first generation immigrants and youth, students, and college graduates on our team.
+We are proud to have Women of Color, members of the LGBTQ community, first generation immigrants, and youth, students, and college graduates on our team.

 Meet the team